 - Flight House café, Weston-on-the-Green.
 ‘The cafe is a good alternative when the Milk Shed is full.
 It’s about a mile further up the B430.’

-- Jane’s Enchanted Tea Garden (seasonal; bookings essential).
-‘My favourite place since I discovered it years back during bike week.
+- Jane’s Enchanted Tea Garden, Kirtlington (seasonal; bookings essential).
+‘My favourite place since I discovered it years back during Bike Week.
 During the last few years has changed a lot but the quality of the food is still outstanding and the place itself is a must see; a little wonderland just outside Oxford.’

 - Kizzie’s Bistro, Lower Heyford.
 ‘Really good home-cooked food, and a great place to sit and read the newspaper.’